nerdEd/gtfs/README.md

 This fork extends [nerdEd/gtfs](https://github.com/nerdEd/gtfs) with a number of additional features used by Transitland.
-In some ways, however, it is also breaks backwards compatibility; mainly, entity attribute names are now taken directly from the GTFS spec without removing "prefixes", e.g. `stop.stop_timezone` instead of `stop.timezone`
+In some ways, however, it is also breaks some compatibility; mainly, entity attribute names are now taken directly from the GTFS spec without removing "prefixes", e.g. `stop.stop_timezone` instead of `stop.timezone`